 Here is Ryan Guth’s Choir Ninja Podcast on how to facilitate a productive post-concert group discussion.

 6. Have a pre-vacation, in-class celebration rehearsal

 The most important goal of the celebration is that it properly aligns with the core values of the class.
 In my program we have a gift exchange with clue cards.
 The students must figure out who their secret snow person is based on 3 written clues.
-When they correctly identify their secret snow person, they are handed their gift.
+First they must correctly identify their secret snow person.
+Secondly the clue writer hands the clue-guesser their gift.
 If this is a last minute activity, this could be highly effective without gifts, only clue cards.
 Students would need to figure out who their “connection” is based on the 3 clues.
 The goal is for students to write creative clues that get others to know them better.
-Some other last minute social activities could be: a battle of the sections bake-off (prepared at home but tasted/judged in school) with outside faculty judges.

 7. Engage the class in an ice-breaker